sonic-net/DASH/documentation/general/design/dash-holistic-view.md

 The SONiC DASH integration introduces the following DASH modifications:

-1. A *new docker container* in the user space named **dash container** (aka SDN container) to create the functional component for DASH.
+1. A *new docker container* in the user space named **DASH container** (aka SDN container) to create the functional component for DASH.
+Microsoft will deliver the **DASH container** as code to SONiC to allow any SONiC switch to talk with and integrate DPU technology.
+The *DASH container* software integrates with the SONiC system containers seemlessly.
+Microsoft will ensure a high quality integration with the switch.

 2. In the **sync-d container**, the **sai api DASH** (as opposed to *sai api* in the original SONiC architecture).